 Measure as carefully as you can.
 You’ll definitely want a scale, so you don’t have soap that won’t harden or the other extreme, soap that will strip the first layer of skin right off….or at least feel like it!

 14 oz. coconut oil

 Measure the water into a stainless steel or plastic bowl (don’t use glass or aluminum.)
 You’ll notice that as you slowly sprinkle in the lye and stir to dissolve, the mixture heats up.
 I usually set the bowl in a sink containing a few inches of cold water so the lye mixture won’t get too hot and so it will cool down more quickly.
 Stir carefully so you don’t splash and make sure every single lye crystal is dissolved.

 You will eventually notice that the mixture thickens and no longer separates.
 When you can drizzle a stream of soap across the surface and it doesn’t sink back into the mixture, it has reached trace.
 It’s now ready to pour into the mold.

 |See the drizzle across the top?|

-Pour into a mold and just leave to sit on a counter until it hardens.
+Pour into a mold and just let it sit on a counter until it hardens.
 I usually let it sit overnight (12 hours or so).
-You will be able to tell if it’s too soft to cut or pop out of the mold.
+You’ll easily be able to tell if it’s too soft to cut or pop out of the mold.
 After it’s cut/unmolded, I set the bars on pieces of plastic canvas to dry and cure for 4 agonizingly long weeks.
-After that, you can keep a bar next to your sink and use it to wash your hands or your produce (and of course, impress everyone with your new skill.)
+You don’t have to wait that long, but it’s much milder and nicer to your skin if you wait and besides, fresh soap dissolves quickly.
+After that, you can keep a bar next to your sink and use it to wash your hands (or even your produce!) and of course, impress everyone with your new skill.

-This is just a basic overview and if you find that you enjoy making your own soap, there are many sites to help you learn more about the science of soaping and how to make your own recipes with scents and colors.
+This is just a basic recipe and if you find that you enjoy making your own soap, there are many sites to help you learn more about the science of soaping and how to formulate your own recipes and add scents and colors.